hbc/knowledgebase/r/rshiny_server.md

 If you would like to see the app visualized in a browser, you have two choices:

 1) From the pop-up window you can left-click the "Open in Browser" button.
-Be aware that if you close the browser window with the app, you will still need to hit the "Stop" sign above in the Console to stop the app or close the pop-up.
+Be aware that if you close the browser window with the app, you will still need to hit the stop sign above in the Console to stop the app or close the pop-up.

 2) Alternatively, you can modify the `shinyApp` command to include `options = list(launch.browser = TRUE)` and it will automatically launch the app in your local browser.
 The full command would look like: